aperkins19/NLLAB_OT2_PURE/README.md

 # Project Planning & Management

+## 23/06/2022

+* Managed to ssh into the opentron raspberry pi and copy files across
+* Managed to read in a json file into a protocol and print it out as a comment
+* Created three json settings files - experiment, labware and pipetting json settings files.
+  Now the protocol script will read in these files rather than having hardcoded values.
+* The new process will be to have a folder (e.g. ALTE007) that has the protocol .py file along with the json settings files.
+This can then be copied across to the raspberry pi and then the protocol can be either ran from the command line or the ui can be used.
+All the file paths in the protocol .py file are absolute paths so it doesn't matter where the protocol .py file is executed.
+* Also found a bug when executing the protocol from the command line.
+We get the following error **/data/robot_settings.json not found.
+Loading defaults**.
+  Maybe this is why we always need to do the pipette offset every time we run as it keeps reverting to the default?

 ## 15/06/2022

 * Re ran ALTE005 as no signal was observed in any of the replicates.
 Something could have been left out the substrate master mix.
 * MS observed Opentron pipetting and replicate 1 and 7 did not receive any substrate master mix.
 Need to adjust the aspiration height down.

 ## 14/06/2022